Skip to main content

 For this reason, HCG is highly effective at increasing intratesticular testosterone and maintaining testicular volume during and after TRT.
 It is a robust tool for direct testicular stimulation.

 Gonadorelin, conversely, is a synthetic version of the body’s own Gonadotropin-Releasing Hormone (GnRH).
 It works at the very top of the HPG axis.
-When administered, Gonadorelin stimulates the to release its own endogenous stores of LH and FSH.
+When administered, Gonadorelin stimulates the pituitary gland to release its own endogenous stores of LH and FSH.
 This action mimics the natural start of the hormonal cascade.

 The resulting LH and FSH are the body’s own, produced in a manner that the system recognizes.
 This approach is aimed at restoring the entire feedback loop, encouraging the hypothalamus and pituitary to resume their normal, pulsatile signaling function.